-Can It Prevent the Flu?
+Can It Prevent the Flu or a Cold?

 Maybe.
 The best way to stay well is to keep your immune system strong.
 When you exercise, your white blood cells -- the ones that fight infections -- travel through your body faster and do their jobs better.